 Hashish/Charras: This is the oldest method of making extracts.
 It is made using either fresh live plants (Charras) or cured Cannabis flowers (buds) for Hashish.
 A person rubs the buds by using the palms of their hands.
 As the sticky resin sticks to the hands it is scraped off and pressed into a putty.

 Butane: This method is used to make high-end extracts that are clear and free of chlorophyll and other plant material.
-This method does capture the terpenes, but the amount harvested will depend on the plant material used, as well as the skill of the extract artist.
-Using dry cured bud or fresh frozen techniques will also play a major roll in how active (decarboxilated) the extract is.
+This method does capture the terpenes, but the amount harvested will depend on the plant material used, as well as the skill and technique of the extract artist.
+Using dry cured bud or fresh frozen techniques will also play a major roll in how active (decarboxylated) the extract is.
 In theory, Butane can be easily removed (purged) from the extract ensuring its clean and safe for human consumption.
 The reality is that in order to make a medicinal grade extract you need to have a vacuum oven to extract the butane efficiently and professionally.

 Once the flowers are washed with butane, the Extract Artist will be able to manipulate the substance into many different forms such as dab, wax, shatter, crumble etc.